SulienP/Tamagotchi/README.md

 To be able to check the different states of the tamagotchi, you can define in the tamagotchi values ​​what should be changed.
 If you want to age the tamagotchi, delete the save file and restart the games by changing the state value to 1 or 2 or 3 or 4To be able to check the different states of the tamagotchi, you can define in the tamagotchi values ​​what should be changed.
 If you want to age the tamagotchi, delete the save file and restart the games by changing the state value to 1 or 2 or 3 or 4.

+*The time implementation would have been done in the following way We retrieve the date and compare it to the time of the previous action If the time is greater than the value the user wanted then we add a cycle If the cycle reaches a certain value then we remove the values ​​that must be associated*

 The stylization of the graphic part is also not finished.